jelub2/backend2020/readme.md

 - Add function to subscribe for a date

 # Install
-To run this project locally, clone this repo to a folder of your own preference.
+To run this project locally, `clone` this repo to a folder of your own preference.

-One way to make this work:
+> One way to make this work:  ...

 1. Create folder
 2. Open this folder in your terminal
 3. Enter "Git init"